Executive coaching for those who want to be heard and make a difference.

 In addition to working on leadership presence and vocal power, I am passionate about helping people give authentic, vibrant, and impactful presentations.
 I specialize in story-driven, Ted-like talks and will make sure your audience is engaged, and driven to action.

 In my coaching we will use:

-Vocal technique fundamentals & tools of the Actor to find your most powerful and natural voice and presence.
+Vocal technique and body fundamentals to find your most powerful and natural voice and presence.

 Most importantly, you will become more mindful of your communications style on or off the stage, and will connect with your most comfortable, powerful voice and presence....and have fun while you're at it.

 For more information please leave your contact information below and we will set up a phone consultation.